 Margaret Campbell (1846–1939)

-Her personal and intellectual growth led her to become interested in the lack of education available to young African-Americans.
-As an outgrowth of her awareness of the need, and because of her deep conviction to philanthropic work, she served for many years as matron at Thyne Institute in Virginia, one of the only high schools at that time for African-Americans in the country.
+Her Personal and Intellectual Growth led her to become interested in the lack of education available to young Black children.
+As an outgrowth of her awareness of the need, and because of her deep conviction to philanthropic work, she served for many years as matron at Thyne Institute in Virginia, one of the only high schools at that time for Black people in the country.
 She was also Pi Beta Phi’s first treasurer.